jpasqua/JSONService/README.md

   delete root;	// It is the caller's job to delete the JSON object
 ````
 The `issuePost` function is similar, but you may also provide a JSON payload to be delivered to the server.

+### https Support

+You may issue https GET requests using this library if `SSL_SUPPORT` is defined in `JSONService.h`.
+It is defined by default on ESP32 and not defined by default on ESP8266 due to the more limited memory available.

+To use `https`, you must use port `443` in your `ServiceDetails` object.
+There is an additional optional `String` parameter in the `issueGet` method nameed `validation`.
+It is used to validate the target host.
+An empty `String` may be passed (which is the default).
+In this case, no validation of the target host is performed.
+If you want to validate the host, you must provide:

+* ESP8266:
+	* A fingerprint for the site
+	* See this note on how to find the fingerprint
+* ESP32:
+	* A CA Cert for the site (you may provide the root cert)
+	* See this note on how to find a cert

+Take a look at SSLExample.ino in the examples directory to see this in action.

 ### Filtering